Back to Writing

 2. uv scripts are your disposable tools.
 Each tool is a self-contained Python script. uv lets you declare dependencies in the header with dependencies = ["yt-dlp"]. uv installs them for you, eliminating the need to manage virtual environments for small scripts.

 This lets you build powerful workflows.
-I have a just yt-pipeline command that runs a sequence of these AI-generated scripts: download -> transcribe -> content plan -> blog post -> description + chapters.
+I have a just yt-pipeline command that runs a sequence of AI-generated scripts: download -> transcribe -> content plan -> blog post -> description + chapters.
+They worked so well, I'm building a product around this workflow.

 Each script is independent, and the justfile orchestrates them.
 Add instructions in your AGENT.md or CLAUDE.md file about the justfile and get them all as agent tools as well.

 Why build your own tools?
-Because with AI, the creation cost is near zero.
-I created a custom GitHub issue reader script in less than 10 seconds.
-It was faster than finding, installing, and learning a pre-built tool.
-And the github MCP has over 90 tools and takes thousands of tokens of context - better to write your own in a few seconds.
+With AI, the creation cost is low.
+I created a custom GitHub issue reader script in under 10 seconds.
+Faster than finding, installing, and learning a pre-built tool.
+The GitHub MCP has over 90 tools and takes tens of thousands of tokens of context.
+Writing your own takes seconds.

 To see the full workflow and get the scripts, read the full article here.